kristoff-it/zig-okredis/COMMANDS.md

 comptime readCmd.validate() catch unreachable;
 ```

-With the command builder interface is possible to have opt-in command
+With the command builder interface it's easier to let the user choose whether
-validation, so that no useless work is performed, and it is also possible to do
+to apply validation or not, and when (comptime vs runtime).
+Using a method-based
-validation at comptime whenever possible.
+interface we would lose many of those options.

 ## Optimized Command Builders
 Some command builders implement commands that deal with struct-shaped data.
-Two notable examples are `HMGET` and `XADD`.
+Two notable examples are `HSET` and `XADD`.
 In the previous example we saw how `commands.streams.XADD` takes a slice of `FV`
 pairs, but it would be convinient to be able to use a struct to convey the same
 request in a more precise (and optimized) way.